-A common question asked by people facing redundancy is,
+A common question asked by people facing redundancy is:

-Am I Entitled to a Redundancy Payment?
+Am I Entitled to Redundancy Pay?

 If you are an employee and have been dismissed for reason of redundancy, or laid off, or put on short-time working, then you may be entitled to claim from your employer a statutory severance payment, known as a redundancy payment.